 - Another hermit crab pulls it out

 - You remove the body

 A dead hermit crab will take on an unpleasant, fishy odor.
-You will definitely be able to smell if you get anywhere near its enclosure.
-That is often the first signal you have that a hermit crab has passed away.
+You’ll be able to smell it if you get anywhere near its enclosure, which is often the first sign that a hermit crab has died.

-If your hermit crab dies within its shell, you can dispose of the body shell and all or fish the pet out.
-The latter option is often preferred, as the living members of your hermit colony will still get some use from its shell.
+If a hermit crab dies in its shell, you can dispose of the body, shell and all, or fish them out of the shell.
+The latter option is preferred, as the living members of the colony will use the shell.

-There are 2 main approaches to getting the deceased hermit out of its shell.
-You can use:
+There are two ways of getting the deceased hermit out of its shell:

-Find an anthill or other patch of soil rich in insect life.
-Bury your crab in this anthill or patch of dirt so that the insects will clean out the old carcass for you.
+Find an anthill or other patch of soil with insect life.
+Bury the hermit crab in this anthill or patch of dirt so the insects will clean out the old carcass.
 This method is thorough and leaves little odor behind.

-Freeze and thaw the shell at least 2 times for several hours each.
+Freeze and thaw the shell at least twice for several hours each.
 The hermit crab’s body will become stiff and easy to remove with a toothpick, tweezers, or another tool.

-Remember to clean the shell afterward to kill any lingering bacteria.
-Typically, soaking shells in a 1-part water and 1-part bleach or alcohol solution will do the trick.
-Sterilizing the old shell in a pot of boiling water for around 15 to 20 minutes is also a good method of cleaning it.
+Clean the shell afterward to kill any lingering bacteria.
+Sterilizing the old shell in a pot of boiling water (not tap water) for 15 to 20 minutes is a good cleaning method.

 Hermit crabs will stay in their shells to die.
-If you find your hermit out and roaming free, it hasn’t decided the time for its end is now.
-Instead, it could be molting, need your help to find a shell, or may be unable to return on its own.
+If you find a hermit roaming free, it hasn’t figured out that the end is near.
+Instead, it could be molting or searching for a bigger shell.